Due to the volume of forensic evaluations, sadly, at this time I am no longer able to accept reunification therapy or co-parent coaching cases.

 I became a licensed psychologist in 1992, and went on to build and maintain successful full-time practices in Nebraska and Ohio before arriving in Indianapolis in 2010.
 In addition, I have been extensively involved in university research and teaching (see Curriculum Vita).

-The scope of my therapeutic practice is limited to high-conflict, post-divorce situations.
-In Reunification Therapy (see menu above) and Co-parenting Counseling (see menu above), I strive to keep the child(ren)'s well being at the center of every session.
+Due to the volume of Custody/Parenting Time and Parental Fitness evaluations, I am not currently accepting Reunification Therapy and Co-parenting cases, although I enjoy this work tremendously.
+When I provide these services, I strive to keep the child(ren)'s well being at the center of every session.
 These approaches are based on teaching skills to manage contentious relationships and the emotions that accompany them, remaining in the present, preventing arguments before they begin, and focusing on solving the problems rather than blame and defensiveness.
 I will work collaboratively with parents to establish clear goals and specific plans for achieving them.
 It is of the utmost importance for me to provide a safe, reassuring therapeutic environment where the distressing and challenging aspects of parenting and co-parenting can be faced in a way that fosters mastery over the problem area(s) as well as self-acceptance, growth, wholeness and well-being.

 On a personal note or two, I have a 33 year-old son who has exceeded all my hopes in becoming a man of character, compassion, and good will.
 My soon-to-be wife, Sue Whiston, is a retired Professor of Counseling Psychology at the University of Indiana.
 In my spare time I enjoy composing and recording music in my home studio.
 Sue and I have traveled extensively and hope to continue doing so.